libp2p/specs/webrtc/README.md

   of a WebRTC connection and WebRTC datachannel?
 In other words, does WebRTC provide all functionality of a libp2p muxer like Yamux (e.g. flow control)?

+  Yes, with WebRTC's datachannels running on top of SCTP, there is no need for additional multiplexing.

 ## Previous, ongoing and related work

 - Proof of concept for the server side in rust-libp2p: